/**** JS For Blog TOC ****/

 More, importantly, these security headers instruct browsers about what users SHOULD not be able to do when loading and interacting with your application.

-The good news is that there are really only seven security-focused HTTP headers that your developers need to configure.
-Here’s a quick rundown of what the seven HTTP security headers that your web application needs:
+There are really only seven security-focused HTTP headers that your application developers need to configure.
+Here’s a quick rundown of what the seven HTTP security headers that your application needs:

-1. X-Frame-Options - helps you combat clickjacking attacks by controlling whether browsers can render your web app in frames.
+- X-Frame-Options - helps you combat clickjacking attacks by controlling whether browsers can render your web app in frames, thereby protecting authorized users from having their login credentials stolen.
+Think of this as an extended form of access controls.

-2. Strict-Transport-Security - strengthens your app’s ability to enforce TLS encryption of data in transit by forcing the use of the secure HTTPS protocol.
+- Strict-Transport-Security - HSTS strengthens your app’s ability to enforce TLS encryption of all data in transit by forcing the use of the secure HTTPS protocol.

-5. Set-Cookie - implementing the right directives makes it difficult for hackers to exploit cross-site scripting (XSS) vulnerabilities and hijack the authenticated user sessions.
+- Set-Cookie - implementing the right directives makes it difficult for hackers to exploit cross-site scripting (XSS) security vulnerabilities and hijack the authenticated user sessions.

 The best part is that Cyber Chief’s recommendations spell out in detail where your developers can configure these HTTP headers in your application.
 It will also explain what directives and keywords should be used maximise the security that each HTTP header can offer.

-At this stage, it would be remiss of me to not point out that this header optimisation process is pointless unless you are serving your web application over HTTPS and ensuring that all HTTP traffic is automatically redirected to the more secure HTTPS protocol.
+At this stage, it would be remiss of me to not point out that this header optimisation process is pointless unless you are serving your application and APIs over HTTPS and ensuring that all HTTP traffic is automatically redirected to the more secure HTTPS protocol.

-Remember that this HTTP header configuration process is only the first step in your journey to securing your web application and its infrastructure.
-The speed at which you’re able to build the remaining structure will determine a) how far ahead of attackers you can get, and b) how quickly you can turn your new cybersecurity resilience into a selling point to grow sales convert faster.
+Remember that this HTTP header configuration process is only the first step in your journey to securing your cloud software and its infrastructure.
+The speed at which you’re able to build the remaining structure will determine a) how far ahead of attackers you can get; and b) how quickly you can turn your new cybersecurity resilience into a selling point to grow sales faster.

-Download our application security controls checklist to understand the minimum security controls your SaaS application must have.
-It could just save your product and your company from much embarrassment and even the loss of you and your team's livelihood.
+Download our application security controls checklist to understand the minimum security controls your SaaS business needs.
+Alongside baselining your application controls with thorough application security testing, it could just save your product and your company from much embarrassment and even the loss of you and your team's livelihood.

-It probably will also help you land your next (or first) big enterprise customer for your SaaS.
+It probably will also help you land your next (or first) big enterprise customer for your SaaS, especially if yours is a business application.

-Are there additional best practice security controls suggested by OWASP?
+Are there additional best practice application security controls suggested by OWASP?

 OWASP indeed has a very rigorous list of best practice application security controls, you can access them here.

-TL;DR, OWASP's list includes specific controls as well as 11 more general web app security best practices like these:
+TL;DR, OWASP's list includes specific application security controls as well as 11 more general application security best practices like these:

-3. Use an automated web app security testing tool to look for security weaknesses
+- Use an automated web app security testing tool to look for security weaknesses during the application development phase

-7. Perform manual and automated secure code analysis (see below about SAST tools)
+- Perform manual and automated application code analysis (see below about SAST tools)

 OWASP is undoubdtedly a great source to level up your coding practices to minimise security threats and protect sensitive data.